Karl-Eiholzer/robot_battle/README.md

-# RPG Tactical Fantasy Game
+# RPG Tactical Fantasy Game - Robot Battle
+## Fast Simultaneous Turn Strategic Game

-he game is a Tactical Fantasy RPG, turn-based and in 2D.
+the game is a Tactical Fantasy RPG, turn-based and in 2D.

 ## How to help development